postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/blocks.md

 > **Important**
 >
-> - A block is not a function but a process.
+> - A block isn't a function but a process.

 ## Block anatomy